All Episodes

 Hi.

-Um I'm a first-time voter.
+I'm a first-time voter.

 I'm actually a college student.

-And I'm voting for uh Cruz.
+And I'm voting for Cruz.

 And my main reason why I'm not voting for Trump is because he encourages people to break the law.

-So that's my main thing against him is that he's encouraging people to be violent.
+So that's my main thing against him: is that he's encouraging people to be violent.

 And I don't agree with that.

-Um because it's not good for people on our side of the aisle to start uh uh harboring opinions of uh of our of our two front runners here that may not be entirely accurate.
+I'm going to take the occasion of your call to say something here about both men because it's not good for people on our side of the aisle to start harboring opinions of our two frontrunners here that may not be entirely accurate.

 I understand the nature of the competition.